 Unknown = not vetted directly by Google.

 When we see the word "trusted" used this way, it means a little more than it usually would.
 In this case, trust means the same as it does for a web certificate and everyone involved on all sides will vouch for the source.
-Google says you can trust Google Play and Samsung Apps (for example) because they don't require you to enable the installation of unknown (not in the circle of trust) sources to install apps from either.
-Samsung feels the same way and so does your carrier.
+Google says you can trust Google Play.
+Samsung goes one more step and says you can trust Samsung Apps or the Amazon App Store (for example).
+Because these sources are trusted, you don't have to enable the installation of unknown (not in the circle of trust) sources to install apps from them.
+Someone who is in charge of making these kids of decisions is vouching for these app sources.

 In short, a trusted source is one that the company you gave your money to, the company who built it, and the company who wrote the software all have vouched for.